Veteran artists hoping for big turnout at VA art show on Friday

 Ming’s son will also have artwork featured in the show.

-Doors open at 9:30am on Friday, before a live musical performance and a reception.
-The awards ceremony is at 1pm and the show ends at 2pm.
-Everything is taking place in the auditorum on the Dole VA campus.
+Doors open at 9:30 a.m. and the art show begins at 10 a.m. on Friday, before a live musical performance and a reception.
+The awards ceremony is at 1 p.m. and the show ends at 2 p.m.
+Everything is taking place in the auditorium on the Dole VA campus.

 “It’s so easy to say thank you for your service.
 It means all the more to take time, to be here, to be present and here for our veterans and hear their stories from them, themselves,” Vasquez said.